samfdhanani/fiberphot-NPM-analysis/README.md

 - This code is for quality control.
 It calculates how much time is being removed during the post_injection time period by summing up all the time differences greater than the injection end time stamp in column ‘Item2’ in the SubjectIDHandle.csv.

-## pre_post_injection
+## pre_post_injection: calculating and visualizing the delta F/F values for the pre-injection and post-injection data

 **User Defined Variables**

-- "time" determines which files are being read, if you set a variable for x in file_transform that applies here or simply input 'all' if you want the entire filtered session dataframe read.
+- time: determines which files are being read, if you set a variable for x in file_transform that applies here or simply input 'all' if you want the entire filtered session dataframe read.
-- c,d,e,f = the x and y axis limits in the plot outputs
+- c,d,e,f: the x and y axis limits in the plot outputs

 **Outputs**